ridgeview-apps/earnings-meter/README.md

 1. Install Xcode 12.
 1. Clone this repository.
-1. In the `Config` directory, rename `Base.secret.dummy.xcconfig` -> `Base.secret.xcconfig`
+1. Run `Scripts/quickstart.sh`
 1. Open the Xcode project file
 1. Clean and build the app (Cmd-Shift-K, Cmd-B)

-&#42; Renaming the `secret.xcconfig` file allows you to build and run Xcode previews (but NOT on the simulator) without needing to decrypt the actual app's secrets.
+&#42; Quick start will allow you to build & run the app in "preview" mode (i.e. Xcode previews).
+You can also run the app in preview mode on a simulator by changing the `APP_LAUNCH_MODE` argument from `normal` to `preview` in the Xcode scheme (to run the app in `normal` mode and connect to real servers etc, you will need access to app secrets first.)

 ## Previews

-All screens within the app use previews so that they can be easily modified without having to launch the app on a simulator or a device.
-Previews use fake data (see `Fakes.swift`) to generate the different screen states (e.g. welcome state, edit state, meter running etc) and they run in a dedicated "preview" environment to ensure only fake data is used (i.e. no "real" API or network calls are ever made).
+App previews use fake data (see `Fakes.swift`) to generate the different screen states (e.g. welcome state, meter running etc) and they run in a dedicated "preview" environment (i.e. no "real" API or network calls are ever made).

 For example, the Meter screen (`MeterView.swift`) uses fake data and can be easily previewed in various different states: